getodk/docs/aggregate-use.rst

 - `view/submissionList` to obtain a chunk of submission keys
 - `view/downloadSubmission` to download an individual submission

-Interfacse used during push actions are:
+Interfaces used during push actions are:

 - `formUpload` to upload a form and its media files to ODK Aggregate
 - `view/submissionList` to obtain a chunk of submission keys